unknownue/winshot-mcp/README.md

 2. **During the screenshot process, click on the window you want to capture when prompted**
 3. Try different screenshot methods: the code automatically attempts three different methods
 4. For windows that cannot be captured automatically, you may need to modify the screenshot parameters in `core/winshot.py`
+5. **Memory or performance issues**: Try reducing the image size with `--max-image-dimension` and `--max-file-size-mb` options

 ### Known Limitations

 - **User intervention required**: The current version on macOS may require manual window clicking to complete the screenshot.
 This is a result of system security limitations and is currently considered acceptable.
 - Some windows may not be locatable by ID, in which case the foreground window will be captured.
 - Some applications' windows may not be captured correctly, especially those using non-standard window management.
+- **Large screens/high-resolution displays**: May require adjusting the maximum image dimensions and file size to prevent memory issues.

 ## Protocol Details